thzandvl/microhack-sap-data/ExtractSalesOrderHeadersUsingODP.md

 >Note : In the SAP BackEnd you can use transaction `ODQMON - Monitor for Operational Delta Queue` to monitor the ODP extractions.

 <img src="images/synapsews/SAPODQMONTransAction.jpg">

->Note : `Upsert` ensures that when executing a delta load, new records are inserted and changed records are updated.
-The `Key Columns` are used when determining if a record is to be newly inserted or needs to be updated.
->Note : In this example with Sales Order Headers, we assume Sales Order Headers can not be physically deleted from the DB.
-If this would be the case then a simple `Upsert` is not sufficient, since it can not take care of deletes.
-Also when there would be multiple changes to the same Sales Order Headers between extractions then the `Upsert` is not sufficient, since it does not take the update sequence into account.
-For production usage it is better to use the predefined template dataflow which differentiates between Insert, Update, Deletes and takes the update sequence into account.
-This is all info provided in System fields by the SAP ODP Layer.
-For more information, see [Auto-generate a pipeline from the SAP data replication template](https://docs.microsoft.com/en-us/azure/data-factory/sap-change-data-capture-data-replication-template).
-For instructions on how to use this in our MicroHack, see [SalesOrderHeader Extraction using ODP Pipeline Template](ExtractSalesOrderHeadersUsingODPTemplate.md)

 You can now continue with [Extracting Sales Order Line items](ExtractSalesOrderLineItemsUsingOData.md)